 It’s OK to Get Wet

-Warm weather means activities on and in the water.
+Warm weather means activities on and in the streams in Missouri.
 One thing Missouri is not short of is water sports.
-From the Lake of the Ozarks, with more miles of shoreline than the Pacific coast of California, to more than 30 floatable streams to the first federally designated National Park dedicated to the preservation of a wild river system, Missouri has a water sport for everyone.
+From the Lake of the Ozarks, with more miles of shoreline than the Pacific coast of California, to more than 30 floatable streams for canoeing in Missouri, to the first federally designated National Park dedicated to the preservation of a wild river system, Missouri has a water sport for everyone.

 When we think of water sports, our brain usually tunes in to things such as fishing, skiing, surfing, parasailing, synchronized swimming and curling (hey, it’s on ice; that’s water) – well, not so much those last two, but surely someone pictured them.

-There are a large variety of lodging and dining choices around the lake.
-The Lodge of Four Seasons is an award-winning resort with golf, a day spa, shopping, dining and a full service marina with boat rentals.
-Voted the lake area’s best seafood restaurant and lounge (they also serve great steaks, vegetarian dishes and other menu items), JB Hooks restaurant sits on a bluff-top with an awe-inspiring view of the lake.
+There are a large variety of lodging and dining choices around The Lake of the Ozarks.
+The Lodge of Four Seasons is an award-winning resort with golf, a day spa, shopping, dining and a full service marina with boat rentals and sightseeing tours.
+Voted the lake area’s best seafood restaurant and lounge (they also serve great steaks, vegetarian dishes and other menu items), JB Hooks restaurant sits on a bluff-top with an awe-inspiring, panoramic view of the lake.

-For a more relaxing, peaceful vacation “away from it all,” consider floating a spring-fed stream in a canoe, kayak or raft.
+For a more relaxing, peaceful vacation “away from it all,” consider canoeing Missouri and floating a spring-fed stream.
 Missouri offers more than 30 floatable waterways, with outfitters standing by to supply you with everything you need for floats ranging from a couple of hours to as long as five days.
 Most have camping & RV facilities and a camp store; some have a full service restaurant.
 A shuttle service to and from the river is always available.
-You may see bald eagles, kingfishers, great blue herons, beaver, mink, otter, turtles and other critters.
+Along the streams in Missouri, you see bald eagles, kingfishers, great blue herons, beaver, mink, otter, turtles and many other critters.

 You don’t have to travel to Australia to go “down under.”
-Bonne Terre Mine, one hour south of St. Louis – 20 minutes north of Farmington, has five levels (mining operations closed in 1962).
-It is now a world famous scuba diving venue.
+Bonne Terre Mine, one hour south of St. Louis (20 minutes north of Farmington), has five levels (mining operations closed in 1962).
+So what does that have to do with water?
 The upper two levels of the mine are toured on foot; and a fascinating tour it is.
-The lower three levels form a one billion gallon, seventeen-mile long lake, illuminated by stadium lighting above the water’s surface.
+The lower three levels form a one billion gallon, seventeen-mile long lake, illuminated by stadium lighting suspended above the water’s surface.
 Boat tours are available on the crystal clear water, with spectacular views of the abandoned shafts and equipment below.
 Now comes the water sports part.
 The mine is home to the largest fresh-water scuba diving venue in the world.
 West End Scuba Diving Adventures offers scuba lessons and diving excursions in the clear, 58-degree water.
 More than 500,000 watts of illumination from above afford divers visibilities more than 100 feet down.
 Diving is conducted in groups, always accompanied by two guides.
 Reservations are required for the school and the dives.